sunriseapps/imagesorcery-mcp/src/imagesorcery_mcp/scripts/README.md

 - `create-model-descriptions`: Creating model descriptions (used in `setup.sh`)
 - `download-clip-models`: Downloading CLIP models required for text-based detection (YOLOe *-pf models) (used in `setup.sh`)
 - `post-install-imagesorcery`: Running all post-installation tasks in a single command
+- `populate_telemetry_keys.py` / `clear_telemetry_keys.py`: build-time helpers for telemetry keys management

-These scripts are typically run during project setup or when adding new models to the system.
+These scripts are typically run during project setup, packaging, or when adding new models to the system.

 ## Common Functions